-The reason Robusta coffee has more of a bitter taste than Arabica coffee is that it contains higher levels of caffeine than its sweeter counterpart.
+Robusta coffee has more of a bitter taste than Arabica coffee because it contains higher levels of caffeine than its sweeter counterpart.

-This makes Robusta coffee an ideal choice both for regular coffee drinkers who enjoy stronger flavors or for those who drink coffee for the caffeine kick rather than the taste.
+This makes Robusta coffee an ideal choice for regular coffee drinkers who enjoy stronger flavors or those who drink coffee for the caffeine kick rather than the taste.

 Despite being quite bitter, Robusta coffee is still delicious in its own way.
 It has an earthy aroma and a distinctly nutty aftertaste that many coffee lovers can’t get enough of.